nitro-svm/devnet-faucet/README.md

 # Solana Devnet Faucet

-A Next.js-based Solana devnet faucet with rate limiting, GitHub authentication, and Cloudflare protection.
+A Next.js-based Solana devnet faucet with configurable rate limiting and Cloudflare protection.

 ## Features

 - **Rate Limiting**: Configurable limits for airdrop requests
-- **GitHub Authentication**: Enhanced limits for authenticated users
 - **Cloudflare Turnstile**: Bot protection
-- **PostgreSQL**: Request tracking and monitoring
+- **PostgreSQL**: Request tracking and monitoring (currently disabled)
 - **Responsive UI**: Built with Tailwind CSS and Radix UI

+> **Note**: GitHub authentication is currently disabled in the codebase.
+All auth-related code is commented out.

 ## Setup